 Unauthorized use of district property is prohibited.
 It is the policy of the Washington County School Board that local law enforcement has the authority and will enforce all trespass and loitering laws on Washington County School District property.
 It is the policy of Washington County School District that all traffic and parking laws will be enforced by local law enforcement on Washington County School District property.
+It is the policy of Washington County School District property.
+It is the policy of Washington County School District property.
+It is the policy of Washington County School District property.
 It is the policy of Washington County School District property are subject to search.